cytoscape/py4cytoscape/doc/concepts.rst

   workflow can pass to make Cytoscape read or write those files.

-Sandboxing solves this by defining a subdirectory on the Cytoscape workstation (in the user's ``CytoscapeConfiguration/filetransfer`` folder) so that files read and written by Cytoscape are all contained with the subdirectory (aka sandbox).
+Sandboxing solves this by defining a subdirectory on the Cytoscape workstation (in the user's ``CytoscapeConfiguration/filetransfer`` folder); files read and written by Cytoscape are all contained with the subdirectory (aka sandbox).
-Sandboxing functions allow files to be transfered between the workflow's native file system (e.g., on the Jupyter Notebook server) and the sandbox.
+Sandboxing functions allow files to be transferred between the workflow's native file system (e.g., on the Jupyter Notebook server) and the sandbox.
 Thus, a Notebook-based workflow can maintain Cytoscape files on the Notebook server, and transfer them to/from the Cytoscape workstation (in the sandbox) at